The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Properties of the 4LAC Clean Sample Sources

-Although many sources show significant spectral curvature, the power-law photon index, $\Gamma$, represents a convenient way to compare the spectral hardness of different sources across various classes and flux values.
+Although many 4FGL/4LAC sources show significant spectral curvature in the gamma-ray band \citep{4FGL}, the gamma-ray power-law photon index, $\Gamma$, represents a convenient way to compare the spectral hardness of different sources across various classes and flux values.
+This index is plotted vs. the 8-year average energy flux above 100 MeV, $S_{25}$, in Figure \ref{fig:index_S}.
+The flux detection limit ranges from (1--4)$\times 10^{-12}$ erg cm$^{-2}$ s$^{-1}$ (i.e., close to 1 eV cm$^{-2}$ s$^{-1}$), with a slight dependence on the spectral hardness.
+This dependence is stronger than in 3LAC due to the introduction of weights in the 4FGL likelihood to better account for systematic uncertainties.
+BCUs are rare among the brightest sources (i.e., with $S_{25}>$ $10^{-11}$ erg cm$^{-2}$ s$^{-1}$), while they are dominant close to the flux limit.

 Figure \ref{fig:index} displays the photon index distributions for the different optical blazar classes, for 4LAC sources already present in 3LAC and the new ones.
-Interestingly, newly detected FSRQs (i.e., not reported in previous LAC catalogs) have somewhat softer spectra (difference in median $\Gamma$ $\simeq$0.08) than the previously reported ones, indicating the emergence of sources with SED peaking at lower energy.
+Newly detected gamma-ray FSRQs, i.e., not reported in previous LAT AGN catalogs, have somewhat softer spectra (difference in median $\Gamma$ $\simeq$0.08) than the previously reported ones, possibly indicating the emergence of sources with SED peaking at lower energy.
 The difference between the FSRQ and BL~Lac distributions is striking.
-The $\Gamma$ medians and widths are 2.46$\pm$0.21 and 2.02$\pm$0.21 for FSRQs and BL~Lacs respectively.
-The relative separation in gamma-ray spectral hardness between FSRQs and BL~Lacs already reported in previous LAC catalogs is confirmed: 93\% of FSRQs and 81\% of BL~Lacs have $\Gamma$ greater and lower than 2.2 respectively.
+The $\Gamma$ medians and rms are 2.44$\pm$0.20 and 2.02$\pm$0.21 for FSRQs and BL~Lacs respectively.
+The relative separation in gamma-ray spectral hardness between FSRQs and BL~Lacs already reported in previous LAT catalogs is confirmed: 89\% of FSRQs and 86\% of BL~Lacs have $\Gamma$ greater and lower than 2.25 respectively.
 This feature by itself carries significant discrimination power between the two classes.
-The photon index varies significantly between the BL~Lac subclasses, with medians and widths in $\Gamma$ of 2.17$\pm$0.17, 2.02$\pm$0.17, 1.90$\pm$0.17 for LSPs, ISPs, and HSPs respectively.
-Figure \ref{fig:index_nu_syn} displays the photon index as a function of the synchrotron peak frequency.
+The photon index varies among the BL~Lac subclasses, with medians and rms in $\Gamma$ of 2.17$\pm$0.16, 2.05$\pm$0.19, and 1.88$\pm$0.14 for LSPs, ISPs, and HSPs respectively.
 The BCU index distribution straddles that of the two classes and extends to $\Gamma$=3.
+The expectation that both the BCU photon-index and $\nu_\mathrm{s,peak}$ distributions correspond to linear combinations of the observed FSRQ and BL~Lac distributions is tested in Figure \ref{fig:decomp_bcu}.
+Composite distributions were built assuming the same fractions of FSRQs and BL~Lacs as in the observed sample for the photon index distributions.
+For the $\nu_\mathrm{s,peak}$ distribution, a slight correction (a factor of 0.92) in the normalization was introduced in disfavor of FSRQ to account for the difference in efficiency for fitting the SEDs successfully, due to better broad-band data for FSRQs (see section \ref{sec:census}).
+The reasonable agreement between the composite and BCU distributions for both photon index and $\nu_\mathrm{s,peak}$ seen in Figure \ref{fig:decomp_bcu} supports the idea that the sample of unclassified blazars (i.e., BCUs) is of similar composition as the classified sample in 4LAC.